Hiker rescued from Appalachian Trail in NC - NewsBreak

 Hiker rescued from Appalachian Trail in NC

-According to park rangers, the 74-year-old hiker from Alabama was experiencing severe chest pains just before 10:30 a.m. while walking the trail north of Fontana Lake.Music teacher killed in Union Co. crash
+According to park rangers, the 74-year-old hiker from Alabama was experiencing severe chest pains just before 10:30 a.m. while walking the trail north of Fontana Lake.Man stabbed outside Wake Forest restaurant: police

 The North Carolina Helo-Aquatic Rescue Team along with the National Park Serivce, Graham County EMS, Swain County Search and Rescue, and the North Carolina Forest Service responded to conduct the rescue operation.